 I choose not to say “I have an eating disorder.”
 As if it’s something I could discard or give up at will.
 Instead, I say “I live with an eating disorder.”
 As in, this thing is with me.
 It goes where I go.
 Sometimes it’s active, sometimes it’s dormant.
 But it’s there.
 And I have to figure out how to live with it.

-I’ve been lucky in that I’ve been able to say “I live with an eating disorder” with relative ease the past several years.
+I’ve been lucky in that I’ve been able to say “I live with an eating disorder” with relative ease over the past several years.
 Because it wasn’t active, the statement acted as an acknowledgment that it has, and could once again, resume its crusade to engulf me in anxieties and preoccupations with food and my body until I no longer resemble myself at all.
 My eating disorder has lain mostly dormant these past years, stirring only occasionally for short periods.
-The disturbances were minor and short-lived, like it was rolling over in its sleep only to settle back in and be reticent once more.
+The disturbances were minor and short-lived like it was rolling over in its sleep only to settle back in and be reticent once more.